- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 I think “When The Tigers Broke Free” needs to stay as one piece when trying to restore it with The Wall.
 In the context of the story, it works well in several places.
 It works between “Another Brick Part 1” and “Happiest Days Of Our Lives” — Pink is old enough here in the story to understand the truth about his father.
 It fits really well into the story when sequenced on side three between “Bring The Boys Back Home” or “Fletcher Memorial Home” and “Comfortably Numb”.
 When placed there, it becomes a more powerful “brick” in that it combines all the bricks in the wall from sides one and two with the powerful wartime undertones of side three.
 Before “Numb”, “Tigers Broke Free” really becomes that most significant brick in a dramatic way and becomes a glimpse into the wall and into the very heart of Pink.

 When The Tigers Broke Free/Bring The Boys Back Home 7″ single (1982).
 The track was released as the A-side of a single on July 26, 1982, almost three weeks before the movie.
-This version has a runtime of 3:00 and is different than any other released version, including the film.
+This version has a running time of exactly 3 minutes and is different than any other released version including the film.
 It has a different intro that is shorter than the film and Echoes versions.
 The first verse uses an alternate vocal take.
 The lyrics are the same throughout all versions.
 There are also different percussion accents — short snare roll fills throughout the track.